-A 2013 study by researchers at the University of Illinois tested 48 nine and ten year old children on their ability to learn new information.
+A 2013 study by researchers at the University of Illinois tested forty-eight nine- and ten-year-old children on their ability to learn new information.
 The study cited previous research which demonstrated a relationship between lower physical fitness and reduced academic achievement and cognitive function for tasks requiring perception, memory and cognitive control.
-The Illinois researchers selected 24 students in the top 30% and 24 students in the bottom 30% of aerobic fitness for their age and gender as measured by a treadmill test.
+The Illinois researchers selected twenty-four students in the top 30% and twenty-four students in the bottom 30% of aerobic fitness for their age and gender as measured by a treadmill test.
 Each group contained an approximately equal number of boys and girls with no significant differences in socioeconomic status, ADHD symptoms or scores on an intelligence test.
-The scientists asked the students to use an iPad to learn the made-up names of ten fictional regions on a map, and tested their memories the following day.
-Within each group of 24, some students only studied on the first day while others received mock tests during their study sessions.
+The scientists asked the students to use an iPad to learn the made-up names of ten fictional regions on a map and tested their memories the following day.
+Within each group of twenty-four, some students only studied on the first day while others received mock tests during their study sessions.
 On the test day, students in each group were tested either by free recall or cued recall.

 Though the researchers observed no differences in initial learning ability, the children in the high-fitness group outperformed those in the low-fitness group during testing, with the former averaging 54.2% correct responses to the latter’s 44.2% correct.
 The disparity was further exaggerated with the less successful, study-only strategy; high-fitness students outscored low-fitness students 43.0% to 25.8% when both were subject to this condition.
 Based on these results, the researchers concluded that improved fitness can boost learning and memory in children, and that the fitness-associated performance benefits are greatest in more challenging initial learning conditions.1,2

 Furthermore, as demonstrated by a 2013 study by United Kingdom researchers, increased physical activity is correlated with long-term improvements in academic performance.
-The study measured the amount of time 5,000 eleven year olds born between 1991 and 1992 participated in daily physical activity over three to seven days, as well as how intensely they exercised using an accelerometer.
+The study measured the amount of time 5,000 eleven-year-olds born between 1991 and 1992 participated in daily physical activity over three to seven days, as well as how intensely they exercised using an accelerometer.
 The researchers then compared the children’s activity levels with their academic performance in English, math and science, and found the more moderate to vigorous physical activity a child had, the higher they scored on their tests.
 The activity-associated performance increase was especially true for girls and their science scores, and this relationship persisted as the girls aged.
-In general, physical activity at age 11 was linked to academic performance at age 13 for both boys and girls.
-For boys ages 15 and 16, each 17 minute exercise period produced an increase in the students’ academic scores, while 11 year old girls saw a similar jump in their scores for every 12 minutes a day they exercised.3
+In general, physical activity at age 11 was linked to academic performance at age thirteen for both boys and girls.
+For boys ages fifteen and sixteen, each seventeen-minute exercise period produced an increase in the students’ academic scores, while eleven-year-old girls saw a similar jump in their scores for every twelve minutes a day they exercised.3